Expert advice on how to install a central vacuum system in new construction or an existing house.

 - Begin by locating and installing the power unit in the basement, garage, or another out-of-the-way place.

-- Then you install inlet valves, strategically located throughout the home in wall-mounted (or sometimes floor) receptacles.
+- Install inlet valves, strategically located throughout the home in wall-mounted (or sometimes floor) receptacles.

-- Last, you run plastic piping from the inlet valves to the power unit.
+- Run plastic piping from the inlet valves to the power unit.
 This tubing, which runs through the walls and floors, carries dirt to a collection bin mounted in the power unit.(For more about how a central vacuum system works, see How a Central Vacuum System Works.)

 Though central vacuum systems are easiest to install in new construction where it’s easy to install the tubing, they can be retrofitted into most existing houses with a relative ease.
 Just how easily depends on your house or, more specifically, on access to a basement, crawlspace, or attic for routing the tubing.
 If access is good and you are handy with tools, you may be able to handle installation yourself.